 Available NPSH - NPSHa or NPSHA

-The Net Positive Suction Head made available the suction system for the pump is often named NPSHa.
-The NPSHa can be determined during design and construction, or determined experimentally from the actual physical system.
+The Net Positive Suction Head available from the application to the suction side of a pump is often named NPSHa.
+The NPSHa can be estimated during the design and the construction of the system, or determined experimentally by testing the actual physical system.

-In an open tank the head at surface can be expressed as:
+In an open tank the head at the surface can be expressed as:

 h0 = p0 / γ = patm / γ (4b)